-2.1.2 Monitoring:
+2.1.2.
+Monitoring:

-- i) potential conflicts of interest of the Management, the Board Members and the shareholders, including misuse of corporate assets and abuse in related party transactions - ii) implementation of performance objectives and corporate performance - iii) effectiveness of the governance practices and making desirable changes - iv) the Board nomination process such that it is transparent and results in diversity of experience, gender, knowledge, perspective and thoughts in the Board - v) the Management and providing strategic guidance while ensuring that encouraging positive thinking does not result in over-optimism that either leads to significant risks not being recognised or exposes the Company to excessive risk
+- i) effectiveness of the governance practices and making desirable changes - ii) implementation of performance objectives and corporate performance - iii) potential conflicts of interest of the Management, the Board members and the shareholders, including misuse of corporate assets and abuse in related party transactions - iv) the Board nomination process such that it is transparent and results in diversity of experience, gender, knowledge, perspective and thoughts in the Board - v) the Management and providing strategic guidance while ensuring that encouraging positive thinking does not result in over-optimism that either leads to significant risks not being recognised or exposes the Company to excessive risk

-2.1.3 Noting:
+2.1.3.
+Noting: